cockroachdb/docs/src/current/v24.3/cluster-virtualization-overview.md

 ### Upgrades

+The system virtual cluster can be at most one [Regular release]({% link releases/index.md %}#release-types) ahead of virtual clusters.
+For example, a system virtual cluster on CockroachDB v24.3 can have virtual clusters on CockroachDB v24.1 (a Regular release) or v24.2 (an Innovation release).
+This allows you to roll back an upgrade of the system virtual cluster without impacting schemas or data in virtual clusters.

 To upgrade to a new major version when cluster virtualization is enabled, you must:

 1. Replace the binary on each node and restart the node.
 1. [Finalize]({% link {{ page.version.version }}/upgrade-cockroach-version.md %}#finalize-a-major-version-upgrade-manually) the upgrade on the system virtual cluster to upgrade it (if auto-finalization is disabled).
 1. Finalize the upgrade on a virtual cluster to upgrade it (if auto-finalization is disabled).
-This allows you to roll back an upgrade of the system virtual cluster without impacting schemas or data in virtual clusters.
-The system virtual cluster can be at most one major version ahead of virtual clusters.
-For example, a system virtual cluster on CockroachDB v24.1 can have virtual clusters on CockroachDB v23.2.

 For details, refer to [Work with virtual clusters]({% link {{ page.version.version }}/work-with-virtual-clusters.md %}#upgrade-a-cluster).